soccin/Intro2NextGen/3_Tertiary/exercises/x_extraCredit.md

-# Picard Exercises:
+# Some additional UNIX exercises

-## Some additional UNIX exercises
+## Create a convience script to run PICARD

 Skip if you are new to UNIX or programming